koisto/koisto.github.io/PwnAdventure3_2022.md

 It's also important to note that for the client to connect the server successfully:
 - The server must be running
 - The server.ini has to be configured correctly
-- The client biary must be started from within the folder it is located in i.e. `cd ~/PwnAdventure3_Client/PwnAdventure3/Binaries/Linux` followed by `./PwnAdventure3-Linux-Shipping` or alternativly navigating to the folder in a file manager and then double clicking on the icon.
+- The client binary must be started from within the folder it is located in i.e. `cd ~/PwnAdventure3_Client/PwnAdventure3/Binaries/Linux` followed by `./PwnAdventure3-Linux-Shipping` or alternatively navigating to the folder in a file manager and then double clicking on the icon.